 On Wednesday night, I met such a person in Seattle.

 I went to see Matt Kroenig, the young author of “A Time to Attack: The Looming Iranian Nuclear Threat” give a speech at Town Hall.
 He previously worked under Secretaries of Defense Donald Rumsfeld, during the Bush administration, and Robert Gates, during the Obama era.
-Now, he’s now the International Relations Field Chair at Georgetown University.
-He has a long resume full of respected institutions and power players.
+Now, he’s the International Relations Field Chair at Georgetown University.
+He has a long resume full of respected institutions and endorsements from power players.

 The problem with Kroenig is that he is not Rush Limbaugh or Glenn Beck.
 That would make him too easy to lampoon and dismiss.
 For an hour, he spoke in brisk and clear tones about how he believes in fighting the proliferation of nuclear weapons, how Iran could supply its nuclear warheads to Al Qaeda, why diplomacy is likely to fail, and why the least worst option is to drop bunker-busting bombs—he gestured with his hands to explain how they work—on Iran’s nuclear facilities.
 He did not sound like a blowhard.
 The audience of a few dozen politely clapped for him at the end.

 During the Q&A, I asked him why the Iranian government would ever arm Al Qaeda—the former is a Shia government, the latter are Sunni fundamentalists.
 This paralleled the allegation, made in order to justify the Iraq war, that Saddam Hussein (also Sunni) was arming Al Qaeda.
 The allegation was a false one from the start.